 Menu

-This Old-Fashioned Potato Soup recipe is the kind of simple potato soup I grew up with.
+This Old-Fashioned Potato Soup recipe is the simple potato soup I grew up with.
 To this day, I still think it’s the best.
-It’s rustic and homey with just 4 ingredients (plus salt and pepper).
-It’s truly one of my favorite things to eat on a chilly day when I’m craving a bowl of something comforting.
-I like serving this soup with warm, freshly baked beer bread or maple corn muffins.
-(If you love a hearty homemade soup, check out my recipe for Stuffed Cabbage Soup, too).
+It’s a humble homemade soup with just 4 ingredients (plus salt and pepper), but it’s truly one of my favorite things to eat on a chilly day when I’m craving a bowl of something comforting. {And if you love a hearty homemade soup, check out my recipe for Stuffed Cabbage Soup, too}.

 Back when I was a kid, my dad often made this potato soup for lunch or dinner on a cold day.
 While my mom was the main cook in our house, my dad had his specialties, and this easy potato soup was one of them.
 I’m pretty sure this comforting recipe was passed down from my grandma, officially making it a family tradition in our house.